Shirley Ross: Working with Bing Crosby and Bob Hope

 Her duet with Bing Crosby in Waikiki Wedding was a Robin-Rainger number titled "Blue Hawaii."
 Thus began a three-year period during which Ross was cast opposite either Crosby or Bob Hope on five occasions.

 After a career interruption in the making of This Way Please with Buddy Rogers, when she walked off the job, alleging that Jack Benny's wife, Mary Livingstone, was trying to sabotage her scenes, she was cast opposite Hope in The Big Broadcast of 1938.
 Their duet, "Thanks for the Memory", became a huge hit and a defining moment for two careers headed in opposite directions – for Hope, a springboard to bigger and better things; for Ross, the pinnacle.
 It would prove to be her sole enduring claim to fame.

 The duet's great success sparked spin-off movies with Bob Hope, Thanks for the Memory (1938) and another called Some Like It Hot (1939; later renamed Rhythm Romance to avoid confusion with the unrelated 1959 feature).
 Although Thanks for the Memory did produce another hit song, "Two Sleepy People", the films themselves made little impact, apparently reflecting Paramount's declining interest in musical comedy.
-Although Ross would have been willing to play straight drama and had performed well in Prison Wife, Paramount relegated her to supporting roles in two minor romantic comedies, which did nothing for her career, even though one of them (Paris Honeymoon) teamed her once more with Crosby.
-Her extremely promising career suffered a steep decline and never recovered.
+Although Ross would have been willing to play straight drama and had performed well in Prison Wife, Paramount relegated her to supporting roles in two minor romantic comedies.
+Although one of them (Paris Honeymoon) teamed her again with Crosby, these films failed to advance her career, which went into decline.

-Later career and death
+Later career

-Although Ross knew that her understated appeal was better suited to the screen than the stage, she played the lead in Rodgers and Hart’s Broadway musical Higher and Higher (1940), featuring the song "It Never Entered My Mind."
-The show was a critical failure.
-After a few forgettable movies and some radio work, most notably as a regular cast member on The Bob Burns Show between 1943 and 1947, Ross increasingly attended to her terminally ill husband Ken Dolan, which became an early retirement.
+Although Ross knew that her understated appeal was better suited to the screen than the stage, she renewed her professional relationship with Rodgers and Hart, and played the lead in their Broadway musical Higher and Higher (1940), featuring the song "It Never Entered My Mind."
+The show was a critical failure and ran for 108 performances.
+In 1942 director Arthur Lubin wanted Shirley Ross for the Abbott and Costello comedy Ride "Em Cowboy at Universal Pictures, but according to Anne Gwynne "they thought that she was too old.
+I heard this years afterward.
+He had to take me because I was under contract."
+Ross signed with Republic Pictures for feature films, and did some radio work, most notably as a regular cast member on The Bob Burns Show between 1943 and 1947.
+Burns worked closely with Bing Crosby, who may have engineered the assignment.

+Personal life

+Ross married agent Ken Dolan in 1938 at age 25.
+When he became ill Ross increasingly attended him, which became an early retirement for her.
+He died in 1951, when Ross was 38.
+She married Eddie Blum in 1955, when she was 42.
+She had 3 children.
+In 1959 she said that she had given up show business to devote her time to her children, and did not regret the decision a bit.